Best Gas Hot Water Heaters for Home Use: Buying Tips, Pros and Cons

 Both gas types are eco-friendly and are considered “green fuels,” emitting lower levels of “greenhouse” gases.
 When comparing them side by side, propane gas does not harm the environment, while natural gas does to some extent, so when released into the atmosphere, it contributors to greenhouse gases.

-To ensure safety and proper operation, the conversion of gas water heaters from one gas type to another should only be performed by a licensed technician.
+To ensure safety and proper operation, the conversion of gas hot water heaters from one gas type to another should only be performed by a licensed technician.
 These devices are properly labeled and come with a conversion kit.
 According to A.O.
-Smith, the conversion of a gas water heater from natural gas to LP gas (propane) is not permitted, but is allowed from LP to natural gas.
+Smith, the conversion of a gas unit from natural gas to LP gas (propane) is not permitted, but is allowed from LP to natural gas.

 There are two types of water heaters you can choose from; storage tank-type and tankless, which can be further divided into groups with and without condensing technology.